 Suits have been the professional uniform of choice for men and women for an incredibly long time.
 Whilst it is possible to make bold statements with a suit, in consulting neutral styles and simplicity are preferred.

 For men, this translates into a dark navy or dark grey suit with no stitching or variations such as pinstripes, checks, or double breasting.
-In western culture, black suits are reserved for funerals or dinner suits however in Asia black suits are also sometimes acceptable.
+In western culture, black suits are reserved for funerals or dinners suits however in Asia black suits are also sometimes acceptable.

 A suit should fit well and meet a couple of simple criteria: